markjivko/rpg/readme.txt

 = [0.1.3] 2020-09-08 =
 * Enhancements
-  * Improved the *Dashboard* active users tracking accuracy whilst maintaining GDPR compliance
+  * Improved the *Dashboard* active players tracking accuracy whilst maintaining GDPR compliance
   * Added the *Announcement* tool, allowing you to communicate important news to your players
 * Bug Fixes
   * Tutorial arrow orientation